Wishing you knew more about Aboriginal culture? Search no more.

-Each year on Australia Day Aboriginal people perform an opening ceremony near the Botanic Gardens in Sydney.
+Since 2002, each year on Australia Day, First Nations people perform an opening ceremony in Sydney.
 The early ceremony on the land of the Gadigal Aboriginal people maintains age-old custodial traditions.

 Ceremony is performed at both contemporary and traditional gatherings.
 In Woggan-ma-gule, the 'meeting of the waters', Aboriginal people continue the commemoration of the past and the celebration of the future.